 You can grow this as an african violet.
 I use african violet soil, or make my own mix of regular soil, peat moss and per-lite in more or less equal proportions.
 Primulinas like their soil to be light and aerated.
 I use african violet fertilizer for this plant.
 Deinostigma tamiana is a light feeder and if you repot it twice a year you may not have to fertilize it.
 Nevertheless, I use lower concentration of fertilizer and apply it during the growing season.

 Deinostigma tamiana is extremely easy to propagate.
 It will sometimes do that even without your help, and you may find seedlings growing in random pots.
 You can also propagate this plant by rooting a leaf or a cutting.
 It’s very easy to propagate.

 Other Care Tips and Personal Observations:

-When Primulina tamiana forms seeds, it impairs the flowering of the plant and does tend to exhaust it.
+When Deinostigma tamiana forms seeds, it impairs the flowering of the plant and does tend to exhaust itself.
 Other than that, it’s a heavy blooming plant with cute, beautifully displayed flowers.
 It’s tiny and easy to grow, and a favorite of mine.
 Since it’s so easy to propagate, I love adding from it to dish gardens and terrarium gardens.
 It grows pretty rapidly from seed too, reaching blooming size in several months.
 I think it might do great potted in other plants pots as well, as a ground cover, if the soil is compatible.
 Higher humidity and temperature seem to get the flowers a bit discolored.
-In my experience Primulina tamiana likes its cooler, that is under 80°F.
+In my experience Deinostigma tamiana likes it cooler, that is under 80°F.